maerbarskiy/photocube/README.md

 <h1>PhotoCube</h1>
-Hi, here we are want to create bot for information our users about PhotoCube /n Wellcome!
+Hi, here we are want to create bot for information our users about PhotoCube <br>
+Wellcome!